 Day 1: Winnipeg, Manitoba

 Arrive in Winnipeg and transfer to the Fort Garry Hotel, built in 1913 by the Grand Trunk Pacific Railway.
 The French-style chateau is still the grande dame of Winnipeg, offering first-class hospitality.
-Meet your Expedition Leader and fellow travelers at a welcome dinner on this first evening of your Arctic tour.
+Meet your Expedition Leader and fellow travelers at a welcome dinner on this first evening of your Arctic summer adventure.

 Day 2: Winnipeg / Train to Churchill

-Today we explore Winnipeg’s history and natural environs, including FortWhyte Alive, featuring 640 acres of lakes, forest, marsh, meadow, farmland, and a 70-acre bison prairie.
+Today we explore Winnipeg’s history and natural environs, including FortWhyte Alive, featuring 640 acres of lakes, forest, marsh, meadow, farmland and a 70-acre bison prairie.
 Here, we take a step back in time and paddle a North West Company voyageur canoe on Muir Lake.
-We'll also enjoy a birdwatching outing among the park's rich wetlands.
+We'll also enjoy a birdwatching outing in the park's rich wetlands.
 Depending on the train schedule, we'll board the Hudson Bay passenger train to Churchill around lunchtime.

 Day 3: Train to Churchill

 Traveling northward, southern prairies give way to dense

 boreal forest.
 We disembark to explore the surrounding subarctic environs and enjoy lunch by the lake before continuing by rail to the edge of the tundra.
 The train is relaxing and comfortable, and each cabin has its own toilet, sink

 and large windows, offering a broad vista of the changing ecosystems.